Send the link below via email or IMCopy

 How do I report a crime?

-*In your case, you will relay what you saw or what was reported to you to an RA or RD.
-In some instances you will fill out an incident summary with the guidance of an RA or RD.
+*In your case, you will relay what you saw or what was reported to you to Amanda or Chancey, submit a Policy Violation Notification, or submit a CSA report.

 Keep good records, you may be asked to assist in an audit;